T2202 collection information

 Why is Okanagan College asking for my Social Insurance Number (SIN)?

 Effective the 2019 tax year, all post-secondary institutions are required to provide the Canada Revenue Agency with students' Social Insurance Numbers (SIN) on Form T2202 (Education and Textbook Amounts Certificate).
 A T2202 is produced for all students at Okanagan College who are registered in credit courses.

 Further information on the eligibility of education and textbook amounts can be found on the Canada Revenue Agency’s website.

 More information about authorized federal uses of the SIN can be found here.

 Where can I enter my SIN in the College's system?

 To enter your SIN in the College's system, please visit this link.
 You will be prompted to login to your myOkanagan account if you have not already done so.
-You can also find the link to enter your SIN in the Student tab of your myOkanagan account, in the Online Services section.
+You can also find the link to enter your SIN on the Personal Information section within the Self-service area of your myOkanagan account.